How to Setup Virtual Host in Windows 7 with XAMPP server

 To create a virtualhost for your website, you need to push your code to the httpd-vhosts.conf file.

-As you can find in above code, I have included DocumentRoot and ServerName inside virtualhost tag.
-Unlike major tag, there are many other tags available.
-And you can can use them as per your requirement.
+As you can find in the above code, I have included DocumentRoot and ServerName inside the virtual-host tag.
+Unlike the major tag, there are many other tags available.
+And you can use them as per your requirement.